Drew-Alleman/DataSurgeon/README.md

 When ran with no arguments ds with wait for standard input.
 With no specified query (e.g: -url, -6) DataSurgeon search for all possible types of data.
 If your working with larger files it will be <b>SIGNIFICANTLY</b> faster to use individual queries.

 ## Extracting Files From a Remote Webiste
-Here a make a HTTP get request to stackoverflow.
-The -F option will list all files found in the HTML source --junk is used to remove any extra text that might have been returned.
-Then the result of this ouptut is send to uniq which removes any non unique lines.
+Here I use ```wget``` to make a request to stackoverflow then I forward the body text to ds .
+The -F option will list all files found in the HTML source --junk is used to remove any extra text that might have been returned (such as extra html).
+Then the result of is sent to uniq which removes any non unique files found.
 ```
 wget -qO - https://www.stackoverflow.com | ds -F --junk | uniq
 files: apple-touch-icon.png